pcm720/nhddl/README.md

 - `bdmfs_fatfs.irx`
 - `mx4sio_bd_mini.irx`

-To skip all other BDM devices, `mode: mx4sio` must be present in `nhddl.yaml` to initialize only MX4SIO.
+To skip all other devices, `mode: mx4sio` must be present in `nhddl.yaml`.

 #### USB
 The following files are required for USB: